11 Reasons Why an E-Bike Might Not Be for You

 E-bikes are classified into three groups as mentioned above.
 While restrictions are minimal in most states, Class 2 and 3 models are restricted in some areas such as on multi-use pathways or in national and state parks.
 Some states require you to wear a helmet among other things.
 You can find your own state’s laws here.

-In Europe, the laws are even more strict and manufacturers must limit max speeds to just over 15mph.
+In Europe, the laws are even more strict and manufacturers must limit max speeds to just over 15mph / 25kph.
 Additionally, some countries require licensing and insurance equal to mopeds and scooters.

-*There are actually four classes of eBikes, while the 4th class being illegal to ride on public spaces.
+*There are actually four classes of eBikes, while the 4th class is illegal to ride in public spaces.

 Even the best lithium-ion batteries by brands like Samsung, Bosch, and Panasonic have very limited lifetimes.
 They generally last around 800 charge cycles.
 This is around three years of weekly commuting to and from work with the average e-bike.